 We leave the mainland to discover the island of Sant’Elena, on the San Lorenzo River, divided by the Le Moyne canal from the Isle of Notre Dame.
 Along with the latter, it is part of the Parc Jean Drapeau, a beautiful green area to retreat from the hustle and bustle of the city and the Archipelago of Hochelaga.

-But the real attraction of the island is the Biosphere, a huge glass sphere-shaped building that houses the Environmental Museum.
+But the island’s real attraction is the Biosphere, a huge glass sphere-shaped building that houses the Environmental Museum.
 This unusual structure dates back to 1967, the year Montreal hosted the Universal Exposition, and which, pursued, was precisely used as a museum.
 The Biosphere Environmental Museum aims to raise awareness of the environment and bring people to commit themselves to conserve it.
 Here you will find several exhibitions and guided activities to find out much more about the subject.